Sizimon/portfolio/README.md

 UPDATE:
     BOT-BACKEND:
-      FIX: Change to user based index on the modal to avoid indexing conflicts
+      FEAT: Add validation to check that the user has the correct game role to respond to the event.

     BOT-DASHBOARD: